14 Reasons to Drive to the Santa Clarita Valley

-Just one hour north of LA, an oasis of wineries, historic sites, and nature await.
+Just one hour north of LA, an oasis of wineries, historic sites, and nature awaits.

 When Cindy Crawford stopped off at a sleepy roadside diner for a Pepsi commercial in 1992, Santa Clarita was forever changed.
-The steady thrum of travelers drawn to the Halfway House by the commercial (and the dozens of other productions that have since taken advantage of its Dust Bowl aesthetic) over the last 30 years forced the owners to make much-needed upgrades.
-These days, two eggs will run you $9.10, a far cry from what they must have cost when the diner first opened in the 1930s.
-But fear not: just because the Eggs Florentine are Hollywood-level pricey doesn’t mean the cafe’s lost any of its retro charm.
+Over the last 30 years, the steady thrum of travelers drawn to the Halfway House by the commercial (and the dozens of other productions that have since taken advantage of its Dust Bowl aesthetic) forced the owners to make much-needed upgrades.
+These days, two eggs will run you $10, a far cry from what they must have cost when the diner first opened in the 1930s.
+But fear not: just because the Eggs Florentine have been adjusted for inflation doesn’t mean the cafe’s lost any of its retro charm.
 There’s no better excuse to snap a few sepia-toned shots than a quick coffee-to-go.

-How to order: Takeout and delivery via Postmates.
+How to visit: Stop by for first-come, first-serve seating or order takeout and delivery via Postmates.

-How to visit: Head to Placerita Canyon State Park, open Wednesday to Sunday, 11 am–7 pm.
+How to visit: Head to Placerita Canyon State Park, open daily 9 am to 5 pm.

 Whether or not you know them by name, you certainly know the seismic shapes of Vasquez Rocks.
 The memorable tan cliffs in this 932-acre park have appeared in innumerable film and TV productions since the 1930s, from Blazing Saddles to The Flintstones to Star Trek.
 Admission is free, and the trails range from easy to moderate, including a busy section of the Pacific Crest Trail that blooms with golden wildflowers every spring.
 On a clear day, you can see forever from these craggy peaks.

-How to visit: Trails open Wednesday to Sunday, 11 am–7 pm with strict COVID guidelines; visit website for details.
+How to visit: The visitor center is open Tuesday to Sunday, 8 am–7 pm; visit the website for details.

-Agua Dulce Winery and Reyes Winery together occupy 106 of the most luxuriant acres in the hilly, agrarian community of Agua Dulce.
-The vineyards abut one another on the winding Sierra Highway, stretching across the bountiful Sierra Pelona Valley Appellation and out towards the high desert.
-Driving through this painterly community is a pleasure all on its own, but the wines are equally exquisite (and award-winning to boot) thanks to the region’s uniquely mixed climates.
-Both locations are frequently crowded, so calling ahead before a tasting is as essential as walking the grounds after one.
+Together, Agua Dulce Winery and Reyes Winery occupy 106 of the most luxuriant acres in the hilly, agrarian Sierra Pelona American Viticultural Area (AVA), abutting one another on the winding Sierra Highway.
+Driving through this painterly community is a pleasure all on its own, but the gorgeous vineyards and wineries are certainly worth a visit.
+Both locations are frequently crowded, so calling ahead before a tasting is as essential as walking the grounds after a flight.

-When Jon and Helen Han’s Oh Bella switched to outdoor seating and pick-up in early 2020, fans came out in droves to support their family’s superb but under-the-radar gelateria/creperie.
-Nowadays, there is never not a line outside, and for good reason: you won’t find delicate, hand-crafted sweets like this anywhere else in the valley.
-On Santa Clarita’s warmest days, nothing hits better than two colossal scoops of their stracciatella gelato; and when it rains, a decadent Strawberry Royale crepe warms the chest.
+Jon and Helen Han’s Oh Bella has garnered an ardent group of fans for their under-the-radar gelateria/creperie.
+Nowadays, there is never not a line outside, and for good reason—you won’t find delicate, hand-crafted sweets like this anywhere else in the valley.
+On Santa Clarita’s warmest days, nothing hits better than two colossal scoops of their Stracciatella gelato; and when it rains, a decadent Strawberry Royale crepe warms the chest.

-How to order: Walk-ins welcome for outdoor patio seating; call for pickup or order via DoorDash.
+How to order: Walk-ins welcome for indoor and outdoor patio seating.

 At the height of its wealth, 100 families lived in Charles Alexander Mentry’s once-flowing oil boomtown, “Mentryville.”
 Now this off-the-beaten-path destination—as well as its well, Pico No. 4, the first commercially successful well in the western US—are preserved into perpetuity as California State Historical Landmarks.
 The allure is still evident in the period school and barn, as are the hard remainders of back-breaking labor that carved a town out of little but rugged chaparral and sweeping hills.
 A visit to Mentryville isn’t just fun—it honors the hands that built our modern Santa Clarita Valley.